christophermiles/hit-point-range/README.md

 The form elements used in this component have somewhat opinionated styling in terms of borders and focus states.

-You can tweak these values (and many others) by setting certain custom properties [developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) on `<hit-point-range>` in your stylesheet.
+You can tweak these values (and many others) by setting certain custom properties [developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) on `<roll-hit-dice>` in your stylesheet.

 ```
 --color-grey